CaesarXInsanium/COMPTIA_A-_Notes/1001_study.md

 - 25 GB standard size single layer
 - 50 GB standard size dual layer
 - 7.8 GB single layer mini size
+- 15.6 GB dual layer mini blu ray

+## Flash Memory

+-

+## RAID

+- 0 -> Disk stripping, single drive failure ruins array. suitable for peformace.
+Does not offer fault tolerance.
+- 1 -> Requires at least two drives, offer reliability by creating identical sets of data on each drive.
+Single drive failure has afull backup.
+- 5 ->  requires 3 drives. offer increate peformace and fault tolerance. data stripping and mirroring. in case of drive failure data can be recontructed from remaining drives
+- 10 -> nested RAID. minimun 4 drives.
+Mirroring and stripping.
+- 1+0 -> nested RAID. create striped set from series fo mirrored drives.

+## SSD

+- M.2 ports have certai ID that determine the number of PCIe lanens and their speed
+- NVME drives connect to compouter using PCIe lanes
+- flash memory card formats: SD< CompactFLash, Micro-SD, Mini-SD, xD
+- xD memory is a propierity flash memory that is used in older digital cameras

+## PCI

+- conventional PCI canj have both a 32 bit and 64 bit bus, max trouighput of 533 MB/s. parralel interface
+- PCIe is used to replace PCI, PCI-X, and AGP
+- a single lane is a 2 pair of wires used to transmit data and to receive data.
+- PCIe labels are uised to express the speed of a single lane in MB/s. allow for easy calculation of maxi8mun troughput for entire interface
+- speed of PCIe v1.0 is 250 MB/s
+- speed of PCIe v2.0 is 500 MB/s
+- speed of PCIe v3.0 is 985 MB/s
+- speed of PCIe v4.0 is 1969 MB/s

+## CPU

+- LGA -> used by AMD with pins on CPU
+- PGA -> pins are found on the motherboard
+- the ZIG facilitates insertions and removals of CPU chip in certain microproccessor sockets
+- RISC -> attempts to improve speed by using few simple intructions
+-

+## Motherboard

+- SFF mother types with backwards compatibility with full size ATX cases -> EATX, mATX, mITX
+- rise card allows for additional expansion for motherboard apart from available expansion slots

+## Expansion

+-

+## BIOS

+- BIOS settings can be set to default by using jumper cable in motherboard, reseating the CMOS battery, choosing the default configuration in the BIOS interace
+- BIOS contents are stored in EPROM
+- BIOS updates are done in order to repoair damaged BIOS, provide support for new hardware and fix programming bugs
+- aborted BIOS update can render a computer useless
+- supervisor password can be set to lock the BIOS settings as well as a power one password to keep PC from booting
+- UEFI -> replacement of BIOS that allows for mouse support, DRM support, GUI mode, SEcure boot, network access
+- boot sequence is the ordering of drives and media connected to motherboard to select from whcih to boot from.
+- chassis intrusion allows for detecting of possible tampering done with computer
+- CMOS battery helps keep the time as well as the BIOs settings when power is disconnected

+## Encryption and Security

+- BitLocker is a Windows technology stack that allows for full disk drive encryption and security
+- TPM is module built into certain computer that allows for device authentication for hard drive decryption
+- LoJack allows for system location tracking and recovery in case of losage or theft. cosists of application agent and persistence module
+- Secure boot prevent unauthorized loading of malware and OSs

+## Power

+- voltages -> +3.3V, +5V, +12V\
+- in older PSUs, -5V rail was used bny the ISA expansion cards
+- -12V rail provides voltage for RS-232, PCI, and LNA circuitry